 How do I know if I've got it?

 Symptoms include pain while peeing, discharge from the penis or pain in the testicles for boys.
-Girls may experience tummy ache, bleeding after sex or between periods, pain on peeing, needing to pee more often and/or excess vaginal discharge
+Girls may experience tummy ache, bleeding after sex or between periods, pain on peeing or changes in their usual vaginal discharge.

-Chlamydia can infect the cervix, urethra, anus, throat and the eyes, although this is rare.
+Chlamydia can also infect the back passage (the rectum), throat and the eyes, urethra and cervix.

 So why does it matter if I get it?

-Whether it causes symptoms or not, chlamydia can damage our insides which can then lead to infertility (the inability to have babies).
+Whether it causes symptoms or not, if left untreated, chlamydia can damage our insides which can then lead to pelvic inflammatory disease, inflammation of the testicles, and infertility (the inability to have babies) amongst other complications.
 The simple way to protect yourself from infection is to always use a condom.
 Every time.
 It's a no brainer.

 How can I be sure I haven't got it now?

-If you're concerned, take the test - visit your GP, Young People's or Sexual Health clinic, also called a GUM clinic.
+If you're concerned, take the test – a urine or swab test in most cases and sometimes you may need a physical examination - visit your GP, Young People's or Sexual Health clinic, also called a GUM clinic and some chemists.

 If your test comes back positive, you'll take a short course of antibiotics.
 That's it - treatment is very straightforward.
 It's likely you'll be advised not to have sex for seven days following treatment.